 Cantaloupe – Cantaloupe should be planted near corn, as it will use the stalk as a trellis (just like pole beans).

 Cauliflower – Cauliflower benefits from much of the same companion plants as do cabbage and broccoli.
+Dwarf zinnias attract ladybugs with their sweet nectar, that feast on cauliflower pests.
 Again, do not plant cauliflower near strawberries.

-Cucumbers– Marigolds repel cucumber beetles, as do radishes.
+Cucumbers– Marigolds and nasturtiums repel cucumber beetles, while providing a habitat for predatory spiders repel cucumber beetles, as do radishes.
 Do not plant cukes of any kind near sage, or near potatoes, as they can cause early blight.
 Cucumbers also benefit from and provide benefit to plants like corn, cabbage, beans, sunflowers, and radishes.

 Dill – Dill can add an extra dose of flavor to many garden plants, and grows well with plants in the cabbage family, like broccoli and cauliflower.
 However, it should not be planted near carrots.